Humayung/Stack-Game/README.md

 # Stacker
-This game was inspired by Android game by Ketchapp: 'Stack', was one of the popular game on the internet.
+This game was inspired by Android game by Ketchapp: 'Stack', was one of the popular game on the internet with slightly different styles

 # Screenshot
 ![Reference](https://github.com/Humayung/Stacker-processing/blob/master/frame926.png)